Cutting Crepe Paper with the Cricut Maker

 - Line up the gold crepe paper on top of the fusible web back side facing down.

-- Set your iron to the highest temperature and without using water, iron over the crepe until the crepe paper is fused together.
+- Set your iron to the highest temperature (using no water) and iron over the crepe until it is fused together.

 After you have added all the leaves you can add some acorns.
-Gluing them into place, refer to our crepe acorn tutorial for instructions on assembly.
+Gluing them into place, refer to our Crepe Paper Acorn tutorial for instructions on assembly.

 Craft With Us!